deepjs/deepjs/DOCS/stores/native-protocoles-and-stores.md

 Protocoles are just a way to indicate, in ressources references, how and from where retrieve related ressources.
 So protocoles are just sugar to tell which ressources provider use.

-Stores and [simples functions](./custom-protocoles.md) could be such provider.
+Stores and [simples functions](./custom-protocoles.md) could be such providers.

 ## core protocoles